DigitalHolography/OpticDiscSegmentation/README.md

-├── optic_disc.ipynb   # Notebook for optic disc prediction and vizualisation ├── pngs.txt           # (INFORAMTION) List of image paths used for dataset creation ├── pngs2.txt          # (INFORAMTION) List of additional image paths for future datasets └── yolo.ipynb         # Notebook for Ultralytics' YOLO information and training
+├── optic_disc.ipynb   # Notebook for optic disc prediction and vizualisation ├── pngs.txt           # (INFORAMTION) List of image paths used for dataset creation ├── pngs2.txt          # (INFORAMTION) List of additional image paths for future datasets ├── same.txt           # (INFORAMTION) List of image paths of the same eye └── yolo.ipynb         # Notebook for Ultralytics' YOLO information and training
 ```